-Place the tomatoes, the coarsely chopped cucumber, jalapeño, cilantro sprigs, garlic, vinegar and olive oil in a blender with 1 to 1½ teaspoons of salt and some pepper.
+Place the tomatoes, the coarsely chopped cucumber, jalapeño, cilantro sprigs, garlic, vinegar, Herbes de Provence and olive oil in a blender with 1 to 1½ teaspoons of salt and some pepper.
 Process at the lowest speed until broken down.
 Turn the speed up to high and puree until the soup is completely smooth.

 If the soup is too thick, add a little of the reserved ice water.
-Strain the soup through a fine-mesh sieve, pressing out as much liquid as possible.
 Taste for seasoning.
 Repeat with the rest of the soup ingredients.
 Chill the soup in the refrigerator until it's very cold.

 Toss the diced sweet pepper, onion and cucumber together in a small bowl.
 Pour the gazpacho into 6 chilled soup bowls and scatter the pepper mixture over the soup.

 Season the cherry tomatoes with salt and pepper and place cherry tomato halves and cilantro leaves at the center of each bowl.
-Finish each soup with a drizzle of super-good olive oil.
-To serve family-style, place the soup in a chilled tureen or pretty pitcher and garnish with the cherry tomato halves and cilantro; pass the diced vegetables (avocados optional) on the side.
+Finish each soup with a drizzle of really good quality olive oil.

 Healthy On You Recipes and cooking tips by Samantha Binkley.
 Many of these recipes use Samantha's 100% Organic Spice Blends that take the guess work out of cooking.